 The dress rehearsal of every show we perform at the Guildhall is attended by patients from the Cree Centre - people who would struggle to attend a regular theatre performance.
 The guests are treated to an exclusive performance, with the auditorium to themselves, plus a 'meet the cast', photographs and signed programme after every show.
 This arrangement helps our actors get used to a 'live audience' and opens up the arts to people who would not otherwise be able to comfortably go to the theatre.

 We are the only local group to have a strict policy of ALWAYS providing ticket price discounts to OAPs, low income households and students.
-At least £1 is knocked off prices for these groups, meaning tickets can be bought for just £7.
+At least £1 is taken off prices for these groups, meaning tickets can be bought for just £7.

 The existence of the group itself provides a myriad of opportunities for Grantham residents to get involved in the performing arts and background activities.
 Involvement in the group leads to an increase in self-confidence, a larger support network, improved skills and improved mental and physical health.

-We are often the first port of call for people who move to the town from elsewhere (around half of our members are not originally from Grantham) and the mix of working, unemployed, retired, low-income, professional, single-parent families, students, children, experienced and amateur people provides members with a unique opportunity to meet, mix and integrate.
+We are often the first port of call for people who move to the town from elsewhere (around half of our members are not originally from Grantham) and the mix of working, unemployed, retired, low-income, professional, single-parent families, students, children, experienced and novice performers provides members with a unique opportunity to meet, mix and integrate.

 We positively encourage people from all sectors of the community to join us as members, particularly those who are currently underrepresented.